 Mapping the biodiversity and functioning of forests and coral reefs is critical to understanding how best to conserve and manage them in a changing world.
-Advanced Carnegie Airborne Observatory (CAO) mapping technology has reached performance levels required for operational monitoring of forest and reef biodiversity and functional properties from the air.
+Advanced Global Airborne Observatory (GAO) mapping technology has reached performance levels required for operational monitoring of forest and reef biodiversity and functional properties from the air.
 However, spectral-chemical libraries are needed to advance our understanding further and to make maximum use of the technology.

 The David and Lucile Packard Foundation

 William R. Hearst III

 Paul G. Allen Philanthropies